 I recently visited a land cooperative of 4 families owning 60 acres in a northern state.
 These families came together with a common dream of owning land in the country over 15 years ago, but that is where most of the commonality ended.
 Each family has a home site, but also cooperatively makes decisions about land use.

 One couple started building their home themselves in 1995.
-It is completely off grid, not even having solar energy by choice!
+It is completely off grid, not even having solar energy and completely without electricity–by choice!